spsforks/QB64-Wiki/VARPTR$.md

 END

 ```

 > *Explanation:* A negative STR$ value will move the DRAW relatively where VARPTR$ won't without the sign before the equal.

-*See also:*
+## See Also

 * [VARPTR](VARPTR), [STR$](STR$)
 * [DRAW](DRAW), [PLAY](PLAY)